 It could be the new natural café down the block, the recent Cosmopolitan article about Gwyneth Paltrow’s new eating trend, or the recent spur of social media posts raving about it that cued you to the newest eating craze.
 No matter how you’ve come to hear about it, the fact is, that other than best home delivery meals, clean eating is the new thing.

 What Does Clean Eating Mean, Anyways?

 Many diets have complicated ins and outs; you can only eat 100 grams of protein per day, vegetables—except those that are orange—and fruits only before 11am, but only on Tuesdays and every other Friday.
 You probably lose weight just doing the math that goes along with dieting.
 Clean eating, however, is simple.
 The idea behind clean eating is being mindful of the food you eat and the process it went through between its source and your plate.
-Simply put, clean eating means consuming whole foods that are minimally processed or handled and that are as close to their basic or natural state as possible.
+Simply put, clean eating means consuming whole foods that are minimally processed or handled and that is as close to their basic or natural state as possible.

 If it Sounds so Simple, Where’s the Challenge Then?